top of page

 When facing false accusations as a nurse, immediate action and strategic defense are crucial for protecting your license and career.

-Act immediately upon receiving accusations: Contact your liability insurance provider and hire a specialized nursing license attorney before speaking to anyone about the case.
+Act immediately upon receiving accusations: Contact your liability insurance provider and contact a Nurse Advocate before speaking to anyone about the case.

 Document everything meticulously: Create comprehensive records of all interactions, conversations, and evidence related to the accusations to build your strongest defense.